juliadyrdal/portfolio-nuxt/content/projects/kviss/index.md

 url: "https://kviss-frontend-rv5a.onrender.com"
 order: 1
 icon: "trophy"
-tech: ["Vue", "Nuxt", "Tailwindcss", "Node.js", "Express"]
+tech: ["Vue", "Nuxt", "Tailwindcss", "Node.js", "Express", "Socket.io"]
 description: "'Kviss' is a web application where users can create quizes and play against their friends or test themselves solo.
-The app leverages AI to create the quiz for you.
+The app leverages AI (GPT-model 4o) to create the quiz for you.
 Simply enter a theme, level of difficulty, number of questions and invite your friends!"
 ---

 ::Heading